jmsmistral/lorix/README.md

 let df = df1.withColumn("newCol", () => new Date());
 ```

-Calls return a new DataFrame, so can be chained to define multiple columns in one block
+Calls return a new DataFrame, so can be chained to define multiple columns in one block.

 ```javascript
 let df = (